IBM/aspera-cli/README.erb.md

 * Supports FaspStream creation (using Node API)
 * Supports Watchfolder creation (using Node API)
 * Additional command plugins can be written by the user
-* Supports download of faspex and Files "external" links
+* Supports download of faspex and Aspera on Cloud "external" links
 * Supports "legacy" ssh based FASP transfers and remote commands (ascmd)

 Basic usage is displayed by executing: